Four-wing Saltbush

 Maintenance

 Used for erosion control.
 Give lots of space, it likes to spread.
-Works well in extremely dry, salty conditions.
+Tolerant of saline conditions.
 Is recommended for its durability rather than its beauty, but foliage adds interesting color to a garden.
-WARNING: can concentrate selenium from the soil making it toxic to livestock and wildlife.
 If planting in a rabbit or deer area, plants will need to be caged until foliage reaches 3-4 ft.
 Plant readily hybridizes with other varieties of Saltbush.
-Propagation: seed, softwood cutting.
+Native habitat: dry, barren flats, slopes, washes, desert scrub, pinon-juniper communities.

 Blooms March-November.
 A mound-shaped shrub.
 The branches and small, narrow leaves are covered with a dense, silvery hairs.
 Flowers are inconspicuous, male and female flowers on different plants: yellow for males and green-yellow for females, with showy pink bracts.
 Clusters of gold-tan, four-winged fruits, which occur on female plants only, are the most attractive feature.
-Important as wildlife cover and food plant.
 Laval host: San Emigdio Blue, Mohave Sootywing, Saltbush Sootywing.

 About the Region